Does MVP take money from megadonors?

 Yes — and we are calling on every wealthy American with a conscience to join us!

-Whether you are a well-known player or an unexpected donor who could step up your giving in 2024, please know you are needed more than ever.
+Whether you are a well-known player or an unexpected donor who could step up your giving, please know you are needed more than ever.

-Help us win by funding local organizing in swing states.
+Help build long-term political power by funding local organizing in swing states.

 Here’s the situation:

-• Investing in local voter organizing is the single best way to win this November.
+- Investing in local voter organizing is the best way to build power that lasts.

 The vast majority of us want a functioning democracy, our basic freedoms protected, and a healthy climate for our children and grandchildren.

-With climate chaos and MAGA authoritarianism right around the corner, we need everyone sitting on wealth right now to simply ask, “If not now, when?”
+With the growing threat of climate chaos and rising authoritarianism, we need everyone sitting on wealth right now to simply ask, “If not now, when?”

 OK, but isn’t money in politics part of the problem?